Juniors, it’s time to begin organizing and getting ready for the lengthy college admissions process

 While you’re just at the beginning of the process, these steps are helping you proactively make certain you have plenty of college choices come next year.

-Setting your expectations now by organizing your search, contemplating, discussing and researching schools will all help in the near future.
+, which entails contemplating, discussing and researching schools, will all help in the near future.
 Begin to set aside time each week for your college search so you can get into the habit for next year.
-Though your mind may change, it’s better to start early on than too late.
+Your choices and decisions will likely change throughout this process, so it’s better to start sooner rather than later.

 As you move forward into the next phase, the decisions become more difficult but also more exciting.
 Get keyed up about the upcoming year, juniors, because it’s going to be a memorable one!